Slava-cyber/sandbox-project/README.md

 # The 'Sandbox' app - is the place for meeting people with the same interests.
+Users can create events indicating the type of activity, time and place, view incoming requests from other users, and also subscribe to the events of others.

 <hr style="background-color: #54b686; height: 3px">